ohua-dev/ohua-dev.github.io/index.md

 automatic batching and caching.
 The paper was published at CC in 2018 and the project also has [it's own website](/yauhau/).

-At PPoPP in 2018 we [published a paper](https://cfaed.tu-dresden.de/files/Images/people/chair-cc/publications/1802_Ertel_PMAM.pdf) where we used Ohua to rewrite the core of Hadoop to increase the read-decode-process-encode pipeline of both map and reduce workers.
+At PMAM in 2018 we [published a paper](https://cfaed.tu-dresden.de/files/Images/people/chair-cc/publications/1802_Ertel_PMAM.pdf) where we used Ohua to rewrite the core of Hadoop to increase the read-decode-process-encode pipeline of both map and reduce workers.